Go Back

 Copied

-The last blast of Arctic air in the long train of cold waves will cycle through the Northeast this weekend into Monday.
-However, after that, warmer air already building in the West and High Plains will ooze eastward.
+The last blast of Arctic air in the long train of cold waves cycled through the Northeast Monday.
+However, after that, warmer air already building in the West and High Plains will move east.

 Because of the extent of the snow cover, frozen lakes and rivers, cold ground and a lack of strong winds accompanying the Pacific air, it will be a gradual process.

-During the middle and latter parts of the week, some days will bring temperatures near or slightly above freezing, with the February sun to help.
+During the middle and latter parts of the week, some days will bring temperatures near or slightly above freezing with the February sun to help.
 The buildup of ice on area rivers, lakes and bays will stop.
-The reversal may take many more days, however.
+However, the reversal may take many more days.

 As the snow cover thins and retreats, temperatures will be more apt to respond, reaching well into the 30s, 40s and even near 50 degrees Fahrenheit, barring any setbacks from storms in the Midwest and Northeast.
-Even where temperatures recover to the 30s and low 40s, it will feel substantially warmer, following highs in the single digits, teens and 20s.
+Even where temperatures recover to the 30s and low 40s, it will feel substantially warmer after highs in the single digits, teens and 20s.

-In the Southern states, some of the warm air that has been building over the southern part of the Plains will be carried to the Atlantic coast with highs rebounding into the 50s, 60s and 70s.
+In Southern states, some of the warm air that has been building over the southern part of the Plains will be carried to the Atlantic Coast with highs rebounding into the 50s, 60s and 70s.

 GET THE FREE ACCUWEATHER APP